Understanding Criminal Reports

 Similar Matches:

-When you run a criminal check, the results will not only show exact matches, but they may also include close or similar matches, which may sometimes include other individuals' criminal records.
+When you run a criminal check, the results may also include close or similar matches, which may sometimes include other individuals' criminal records.
 This is because the other individual's name, date of birth, or address may match or be similar to your applicant's.
+Many states require only exact match entries to be returned; however, if your state allows similar match, you may experience them.

 False Positives

-If your applicant does not have a criminal record, the report may show other individuals' criminal records, but nothing will appear for your applicant because they do not have any criminal records to display.
+If your applicant does not have a criminal record, the report may show other individuals' criminal records if their data matches another party with a criminal record.

 Some records will include a photo to help you make the determination, and some (without photos) will require you to review them a bit more to realize whether or not the criminal record belongs to your applicant.